Author, entrepreneur, and marketer Seth Godin once said: “Marketing is no longer about the stuff that you make, but about the stories you tell.”

 - Middle: Describe how your product solves the problem.

 - End: Show the success story and point out the product’s benefits.

 While you may love the complexity of the Game of Thrones plot, you can’t expect people to appreciate the same thing in your product story.

 In this case, simplicity works better because people remember a simple story faster and more deeply than a convoluted one.
 That’s human nature.

 Unfortunately, many marketers totally forget about this golden rule.

 Instead of taking the reader from point A to point B, they overcomplicate the story and muddy it with redundant decorations, frequent plot twists, and irritating CTAs.
 Guys, it’s completely unnecessary!

-Consider creating simple interactive product descriptions.
-For example, in the form of a vlog or a 3D model.
+If you are a retailer who's trying to create some product descriptions, try doing something more creative instead of relying on a plain text.
+For example, insert a vlog or a 3D model.
 Sometimes it's better to show the product once instead of writing 1000 words about it.

 Rule 4: Speak customers’ natural language

 Getting the language right is the only way to make your potential customers listen to you.
 It’s no secret that senior-level executives expect a different message than tech-savvy Millennials.